 Ear Tick–Associated Muscle Cramping

 Otobius megnini infestations in the ear canal can produce remarkably painful intermittent muscle cramps not associated with exercise that last from minutes to a few hours and often resemble colic.
 Horses may fall over when stimulated.
 Between muscle cramps, horses appear to be normal.
-Percussion of triceps, pectoral, or semi-tendinosus muscles results in a typical myotonic cramp.
-Horses have elevated serum CK ranging from 4,000–170,000 IU/L. Numerous ear ticks can be identified in the external ear canal of affected horses.
+Percussion of triceps, pectoral, or semitendinosus muscles results in a typical myotonic cramp.
+Horses have increased serum CK, ranging from 4,000 to 170,000 IU/L. Numerous ear ticks can be identified in the external ear canal of affected horses.
 O megnini is found in the southwestern USA.
 Without treatment, the spasms continue; however, local treatment of the ear ticks using pyrethrins and piperonyl butoxide results in recovery within 12–36 hr.
 Acepromazine may be helpful to relieve painful cramping.